-A student's conduct file contains all written correspondence, including incident reports, letters of allegation and notification, witness notification, hearing notes and appeal decisions.
+A student's conduct file contains all written correspondence, including incident reports, letters of allegation and notification, witness notification, hearing-notes and appeal decisions.
 A copy of a student's conduct file is made available to the student for inspection if a request is made in writing to the Office of the Dean of Students.
 The conduct file is confidential and may be reviewed by designated Office of the Dean of Students' staff.
+Student conduct files are maintained for seven (7) years.